Ezekiel Chapter 19 Summary

 Discussion Questions for Ezekiel, Chapter 19

-1. What type of literature does 19:1 say that chapter is?
+1. What type of literature does 19:1 say that this chapter is?
 What is a lamentation?
 Why do you think this literature is used?

 2. What is the metaphor in 19:1-9?
 What do the lioness and her cubs represent?
 What seems to be the point of this metaphor?